The true cost of social media ads in 2024

 Most marketers know that CPM rates skyrocket for Black Friday and Cyber Monday, as well as during the December holidays, and then quickly fall in early January.
 The details of those trends vary by platform, but savvy advertisers understand that Q4 has its own shape and characteristics, distinct from the rest of the year.
 In just the past year or two, platforms like Meta and TikTok have begun to introduce an additional concept, which is being called “Q5”—a so-called “fifth quarter” to the year— to describe an opportunity for marketers that exists either just after the holiday season, or during a lull in the action between Cyber Monday and the December holiday rush.

 Understanding exactly when those rates tend to go up, and by how much, is key to planning an effective advertising campaign around the most popular online shopping days of the year.
 We looked at data going back to 2021 to understand, in granular detail, when CPM rates tend to rise on each platform.
-And, since Meta and TikTok each describe “Q5” differently, we looked at CPM trends to discover if there’s an opportunity for advertisers to unlock value before, during, and after the expensive Q4 consumer rush.

 How much do Facebook and Instagram ads cost on Black Friday and Cyber Monday?

-Black Friday (November 25, 2022) was the single most expensive day of the year for ad rates on Meta, with a CPM of $11.16.
-Cyber Monday (November 28, 2022) was the second most expensive day of the year for ad rates on Meta, with a CPM of $10.58.
+Cyber Monday (November 27, 2023) was the single most expensive day of the year for ad rates on Meta, with a CPM of $12.23—that’s 66.6% more expensive than Meta’s 2023 annualized average CPM rate of $7.34.
+Black Friday (November 24, 2023) was the second most expensive day of the year for ad rates on Meta, with a CPM of $12.09.

 How much do TikTok ads cost on Black Friday and Cyber Monday?

-TikTok’s average CPM on Black Friday (November 25, 2022) was $3.80 — 20% more than average, but well below the platform’s holiday peak.
-TikTok’s average CPM on Cyber Monday (November 28, 2022) was higher, at $4.49.
+TikTok’s average CPM on Black Friday (November 24, 2023) was $4.70 — 27% more than the monthly average, but well below the platform’s holiday peak.
+TikTok’s average CPM on Cyber Monday (November 27, 2023) was $4.22.

 When investing in paid social media advertising on Black Friday, marketers have two strikes against them.
 First, increased ad costs: CPM rates are likely the highest they’ll be all year.
 And second, because products are often discounted to compete with other sales, there’s also a potential for a decline in margins and/or average order value (AOV).